2020-2021 General Catalog (Year Under Revision)

 Composite Majors, Teaching Majors, and Teaching Minors

-Secondary Teacher Licensure requires that students complete a composite teaching major or a single-subject teaching major.
-Students may elect to complete a teaching minor.
+Secondary Teacher Licensure requires that students complete a composite teaching major or a single-subject teaching major, but students may also elect to complete a teaching minor.
 Students are strongly encouraged to meet as soon as possible with advisors in their declared teaching major to determine teaching minor requirements and options.
 The following composite teaching majors, single-subject teaching majors, and teaching minors are approved for Utah State University.

 Composite Teaching Majors (46 credits minimum)